 - Digging near underground power cables or communication cables.

-Apply online for a Close Approach Consent
+Find out more about a Close Approach Consent

 High Load Consent is required when transporting loads with an overall height of 4.8 metres and higher throughout the MainPower Network area.